benyamin-persia/snippet-downloader/README.md

 └── README.md               # This file
 ```

+## Obtaining a Valid PowerShell Snippet

+To ensure the snippet you use contains valid, live authentication details, follow these steps:

+1. Open your browser and navigate to the page where the audio file is being synthesized.
+2. Open the Developer Tools (usually by pressing F12 or right-clicking the page and selecting "Inspect").
+3. Go to the **Network** tab.
+4. Wait until the synthesizing message finishes loading—look for a network request that eventually returns a status code of **200**, which indicates that the full audio file is ready.
+5. Once you see the 200 status code, right-click on that network request.
+6. From the context menu, select **"Copy as PowerShell"**.
+7. Paste the copied snippet into your CSV file in the **snippet** column.

+This method ensures that the snippet contains all the current session details (tokens, cookies, headers) required for the file download.

 ## Usage

 1. **Prepare Your CSV File:**

    - Create or update `acclink.csv` in the project directory.
    - Ensure it contains a column named **snippet**.
-   - Each row in this column should have the full PowerShell snippet used for configuration and downloading.
+   - Each row in this column should contain the complete PowerShell snippet (obtained as described above).
-   - Instructions to Obtain a Valid PowerShell Snippet for Downloading the Full Audio File:
-      1 Open your browser and navigate to the page where the audio file is being synthesized.
-      2 Open the Developer Tools (usually by pressing F12 or right-clicking the page and selecting "Inspect").
-      3 Go to the Network tab.
-      4 Wait until the synthesizing message finishes loading—look for a network request that eventually returns a status code of 200, which indicates the complete audio file is ready.
-      5 Once you see the 200 status code, right-click on that network request.
-      6 From the context menu, select "Copy as PowerShell".
-      7 Paste the copied snippet into your CSV file (or wherever needed).

 2. **Run the Application:**